PedroLorenzen/PedroLorenzen/README.md

-# Hi there, I'm Pedro Lorenzen 👋
+# Hi there, I'm Christian Lorenzen 👋

 I'm a passionate programmer from Copenhagen, Denmark, continuously exploring the vast world of coding and technology.
 Here's a glimpse into my journey and interests!